ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 $ pip install -r prefect-requirements.txt
 ```

-- Make sure to run the terraform script to build the VM, Datalake and BigQuery resources as shown on the Design and Planning exercise
+- Make sure to run the terraform script to build the VM, Data lake and BigQuery resources as shown on the Design and Planning exercise
 - Copy the GCP credentials file to follow this format

 ```bash